hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 ### 2.11 Retrieving a portion of object data ### {#range_request}

 It is also possible to fetch a portion of an object's data using the HTTP _Range_ header.
-At this time, HP Cloud Object Storage does not support the full specification for _Range_ but basic support is provided.
+HP Cloud Object Storage supports "bytes" as the range unit.

-HP Cloud Object
-Storage only allows a single range that includes OFFSET and/or LENGTH.
-We support a sub-set of _Range_ and do not adhere to the full RFC-2616 specification.
-We support specifying OFFSET-LENGTH where either OFFSET or LENGTH can be optional (not both at the same time).
+A range is specified in two basic ways:

+* `first-byte-position - last-byte-position` -- this retrieves the content starting at `first-byte-position` and ending at `last-byte-position`.
+The byte offsets start at zero (so 0 starts at first byte) and bytes positions are inclusive (so 0-0 is the first byte of content).

+* `- length` -- this retrieves the final `length` bytes of the content.

+You may omit the `last_byte_position`.
+If so, it defaults to be the last byte of the file.

-The following examples show the supported forms of the header:
+The following examples show examples of the Range header in use.
+In these examples, the data comprises 10 bytes of data containing "0123456789".

+* `Range: bytes=0-0` -- The first byte of data; returns "0"

+* `Range: bytes=1-1` -- The second byte of data; returns "1"

+* `Range: bytes=0-1 -- The first and second byte of data; returns "01"

+* `Range: bytes=2-5` -- Bytes 2 to 5 inclusive; returns "2345"

+* `Range: bytes=5-` -- All data after and including byte 5; returns "56789"

-* `Range: bytes=-5` - last five bytes of the object
+* `Range: bytes=-3` -- The last three bytes of the object; returns "789"

-* `Range: bytes=10-15` - the five bytes after a 10-byte offset

-* `Range: bytes=32-` - all data after the first 32 bytes of the object
+When you specify a range, the GET request returns a `206 Partial Content` code (instead of the usual `200 OK`).
+In addition, a _Content-Range_ response header is added.
+For example, in response to `Range: bytes=-3`, the response header is `Content-Range: bytes 7-9/10`.

+You may also specify several ranges in the _Range_ header.
+In this example, the first two and final three bytes of the content are being requested:

+    $ curl -i -H 'x-auth-token: HPAuth_1234' https://region-a.geo-1.objects.hpcloudsvc.com/v1/12345678912345/www/0123 -X GET -H 'range: bytes=0-1,-3'

+    HTTP/1.1 206 Partial Content
+    Content-Length: 263
+    Accept-Ranges: bytes
+    Etag: 781e5e245d69b566979b86e28d23f2c7
+    Content-Type: multipart/byteranges;boundary=d103b85868e4567035e3148996623809

+    --d103b85868e4567035e3148996623809
+    Content-Type: application/octet-stream
+    Content-Range: bytes 0-1/10

+    01
+    --d103b85868e4567035e3148996623809
+    Content-Type: application/octet-stream
+    Content-Range: bytes 7-9/10

+    789
+    --d103b85868e4567035e3148996623809--

+As you can see the data is transmitted as a multipart message using the `multipart/byteranges` _Content-Type_.

 ### 2.12 Large Object Creation ### {#large_objects}